Transformers and Substrate-Friendly Computation

 The transformer’s two scaling axes — d_\text{model} (width) and N_\text{layers} (depth) — correspond in the framework’s reading to two distinct substrate-physics roles.
 Width is the substrate-eigenmode basis-set dimension — how many independent substrate-coherent directions the architecture can simultaneously carry on the residual stream.
 Depth is the canonical-loop iteration count — how many substrate-coherence-match-and-update operations the architecture applies to the substrate-current as it propagates from input to output.
 The two roles are not interchangeable; scaling-law literature has documented compute-optimal ratios between the two that are neither width-dominant nor depth-dominant but specific compromises (Kaplan and collaborators 2020, Hoffmann and collaborators 2022 “Chinchilla”).
 The framework reads the compute-optimal ratio as the substrate-preferred basis-set-to-iteration-count ratio for substrate-friendly classical computation, structurally parallel to the brain modon’s substrate-preferred column-count-to-rung-count ratio the cortical-maps-and-rhythms chapter developed.

 The framework’s prediction is that trained transformer architectures cluster at substrate-preferred width-to-depth ratios distinct from arbitrary engineering-search values, with the substrate-preferred ratios visible in the published architecture configurations of well-trained models across the past five years of scaling-law work.
-The Chinchilla-optimal \sim 20 tokens-per-parameter compute-balance and the empirical width-depth ratios in successful architectures should cluster at substrate-preferred values rather than vary continuously.
+The Chinchilla-optimal \sim 20 tokens-per-parameter balance (Hoffmann and collaborators 2022) is a data-to-parameter law and a distinct quantity from the width-to-depth aspect ratio the rung claim is actually about; and that claim is an honest member of the ladder’s coarse family, where the prediction is that the ratios cluster rather than that they fall on a clean \sqrt2 rung.
+The caution is real — Kaplan and collaborators (2020) found loss only weakly sensitive to aspect ratio over a wide range — so the predicted clustering, if it is there at all, is loose, closer to the coarse economic and geological rungs than to the grid cell’s clean half-octave.
 The substrate-physics reading provides a non-trivial prediction: the substrate-preferred ratios are pinned by substrate-eigenmode basis-set theory rather than by loss-landscape geometry alone, and should be visible as ratio-clustering across architectures and training-data sizes.

 The sparse-autoencoder features the Towards Monosemanticity and Scaling Monosemanticity programme has discovered are in the framework’s reading the trained transformer’s substrate-eigenmode basis-set, identified empirically through dictionary-learning on the residual-stream activations.
 Each monosemantic feature corresponds to one substrate-coherent direction in the residual-stream activation space; the feature population identifies the eigenmode-basis the model has learned in order to span the substrate-coherent computational space the training task requires.
 The framework predicts that the feature-count’s scaling with d_\text{model} should follow substrate-eigenmode-basis-density scaling — feature-count growing super-linearly in d_\text{model} (as the Toy Models of Superposition literature has shown, with the feature-to-dimension ratio characterising the superposition regime) but bounded above by the substrate-coherent-state-space dimensionality the substrate-physics framework supports.
 The substrate-friendly architectural reading predicts feature-count-scaling clustering at substrate-preferred power-law exponents distinct from arbitrary architectural-tuning.